deka108/followbot/README.md

     1. If no red pixels are detected, follow the centroid of the yellow pixel.
 Apply #iv if necessary
     1. To detect a start, we use the property of the area of the image.
 If the area of the convex hull of the red mask is greater than a threshold, we identify the star, move to its centroid and halt the bot.
+1. Function `image_callback_extra` takes `msg` as a parameter which provides input from the camera.
+Based of this input a yellow mask is applied.
+Below are the steps involved in this function:
+    1. We apply a yellow filter over a field of view 75 pixels from the bottom of the camera image
+    1. We check if the centroid of this yellow filtered image is a yellow pixel or not, if it isn't this means there are two paths ahead (this is the condition for convergence / divergence of two paths).
+When a this condition is detected, we apply a small course adjustment (i.e rotate the bot to a given orientation).
+The adjustment direction is determined using the below steps.
+    1. If the centroid of the image is yellow (i.e no convergence or divergence of paths), and the edge pixels of the filtered image also happen to be yellow, this means there is a triangle or a star.
+The direction of the orientation is determined by analyzing the proximity of the pixel to either edge.
+If the triangle is oriented left, the left edge of the masked image is yellow and vice versa.
+This is then used to update the course adjustment direction.
+    1. To help determine the difference between the triangle and the star, we use the property that the ratio of the perimeter of the star to the area is significantly different from that of a triangle.
+Once the star is detected, we move a fixed steps forward and terminate the program execution.

 #### Video Link